 Hey everyone, Jimmy with JimsReviewRoom.

 Today, we’re looking at the Onyx Mini that Harman Kardon sent over.
 It’s priced at $199 retail direct from Harmon’s website, but I’ve seen them on sale for as low as $99 on Amazon.
-What I’ll do, I’ll leave my links in the video description below, click on my links and they’ll give you the most updated prices in real-time.
-You never know when they might go on sale.
+I’ll leave my link up above, click on that and you’ll get the most updated prices in real-time – you never know when they might go on sale.

 Going over the physical features first.
 I love the look.
 It’s simple, and looks sophisticated.
 On the front has a very tough fabric mesh grill and rotating to the back, there’s a slight rubber coating to give it some grip and to give the Onyx Mini a more premium feel.
 On the lower half, there’s a Passive Bass Radiator that is not only visually appealing, but the idea of a bass radiator is to help offer a bigger and deeper bass experience.
 On the very bottom, you have a 3.5mm port for physical connections and to charge, the Onyx Mini uses the very common Micro-USB port.